 Yes.
 Earth’s average surface air temperature has increased by about 1 °C (1.8 °F) since 1900, with over half of the increase occurring since the mid-1970s [Figure 1a].
 A wide range of other observations (such as reduced Arctic sea ice extent and increased ocean heat content) and indications from the natural world (such as poleward shifts of temperature-sensitive species of fish, mammals, insects, etc.) together provide incontrovertible evidence of planetary-scale warming.

-The clearest evidence for surface warming comes from widespread thermometer records.
-In some places, these records extend back to the late 19th century.
+The clearest evidence for surface warming comes from widespread thermometer records that, in some places, extend back to the late 19th century.
 Today, temperatures are monitored at many thousands of locations, over both the land and ocean surface.
 Indirect estimates of temperature change from such sources as tree rings and ice cores help to place recent temperature changes in the context of the past.
-In terms of the average surface temperature of Earth, these indirect estimates show that 1983 to 2012 was probably the warmest 30-year period in more than 800 years; the most recent decade, 2010-2019, is the warmest decade in the instrumental record so far (since 1850).
+In terms of the average surface temperature of Earth, these indirect estimates show that 1989 to 2019 was very likely the warmest 30-year period in more than 800 years; the most recent decade, 2010-2019, is the warmest decade in the instrumental record so far (since 1850).

 A wide range of other observations provides a more comprehensive picture of warming throughout the climate system.
-For example, the lower atmosphere and the upper layers of the ocean have also warmed, snow and ice cover are decreasing in the Northern Hemisphere, the Greenland ice sheet is shrinking, and sea level is rising (see Figure 1b).
-These measurements are made with a variety of land-, ocean-, and space-based monitoring systems, which gives added confidence in the reality that Earth’s climate is warming.
+For example, the lower atmosphere and the upper layers of the ocean have also warmed, snow and ice cover are decreasing in the Northern Hemisphere, the Greenland ice sheet is shrinking, and sea level is rising [Figure 1b].
+These measurements are made with a variety of land-, ocean-, and space-based monitoring systems, which gives added confidence in the reality of global-scale warming of Earth’s climate.